merlinschumacher/nelko-p21-capture/README.md

 # nelko-p21-capture
 This is a capture of the bluetooth traffic of a Nelko P21 label printer

 It contains a connection and a print of the default template on a 14x40mm label.
+The entire communication of the printer runs via SPP/RFCOMM aka a serial connection over Bluetooth.

-The printer itself uses some proprietary commands like:
+The printer itself uses some proprietary commands like the following.
+Every command must be followed by a CRLF as is every response.
 - `BATTERY?`
   Responds with: `BATTERY ` followed by two bytes.
-  In this capture it's 0x99 and 0x00.
-It was charged more than 99% at this point, I believe.
+The first byte is most likely the charge level in percent.
 - `CONFIG?`
-  Responds with: `CONFIG ` followed by `00cb00000304020402010d0a`.
+  Responds with: `CONFIG ` followed by something like `00cb0000030402040201`.
   The first byte may indicate some protocol type, in this case TSPL2 and the second to the DPI resolution of 203 (CB).
-  000003 corresponds to the first firmware version in the app (0.3.0).
+  The next three bytes `00 00 03` corresponds to the first firmware version in the app (0.3.0).
-  040204 corresponds to the second firmware version in the app (4.2.4).
+  The three bytes after that `04 02 04` corresponds to the second firmware version in the app (4.2.4).
+  Then comes one byte containing the timeout setting: `00` to `03` for never, 15 min, 30 min, 60 min.
-  0201 at the end is unknown.
-It might be the automatic timeout and the beep feature.
+  The last byte is the status of the beep setting.
+- `BEEP` followed by a space and 0x00 or 0x01.
 - `[ESC]!o`
   According to the TSPL2 documentation this cancels the pause status of the printer.
 The command is sent repeatedly from the app to the printer and the printer answers with a short status.
 - `[ESC]!?`
   Seems to return the ready status for the printer.

 The sent printing commands correspond to parts of TSPL2:
 ```